Natural Gas Alternative: Synthetic Natural Gas - SNG

-Calculate the LPG (Propane) Consumption per Hour by Burner Size
+Calculate the LPG (Propane) Consumption per Hour by Burner Size - Propane Gas Consumption

-LPG (propane) consumption is based on the burner size or sizes of the appliance, as some have more than one burner.
-All gas appliances are rated by the manufacturers for gas consumption.
+LPG (propane) gas consumption is based on the burner size or sizes of the appliance, as some have more than one burner.
+All gas appliances are rated by the manufacturers for propane gas consumption.
 To work out how many hours burn in an LPG gas bottle, divide the energy (MJ) by the total MJ input of your appliance (MJ /h).

 They are expressed in either MJ/hr or BTU/hr, depending on which country you live in.